At GO! Southampton, we understand how hard things are for all our levy payers.

 The coronavirus outbreak is putting tremendous pressure on any and every business in Southampton and it is not clear when things will get easier.
 We want our members to know that the BID team stands ready to support them in whatever way we can.
 We’re also helping the Council and others with their ongoing COVID-19 planning to support the City economy and businesses.

 On this page you’ll find the latest information about our services and how to contact us, as well as useful COVID-19 links and key updates in terms of support for businesses in these unprecedented times.
+We also wrote to all levy payers on 18 March, with letters hand-delivered locally – see link below to view the full letter:

-Business closures and exemptions
+Business closures and the three-step plan

+Previous measures meant that all non-essential businesses were to close, enforceable by law with some exceptions of supermarkets, health shops, pharmacies, post offices and banks.
 View our Visit Southampton blog, Southampton – Still Open for Business, for a list of stores still currently trading in the BID area.

 What support is available to businesses?